TJ Perkins struggles to process the result of his WWE Cruiserweight Title Match against Brian Kendrick at WWE Hell in a Cell 2016.10/30/2016 - 23:00

 There is perhaps no better proof of The Undertaker and Shawn Michaels’ sports-entertainment trailblazing ways than their duel in the inaugural Hell in a Cell Match.
 Never before had Superstars gone to war inside the unforgiving Cell, and though expectations were high, they were all but completely uninformed.
 Despite the unprecedented nature of the contest, The Phenom and The Showstopper did not disappoint.

 The ever-innovative Michaels, in his brash and insolent D-Generation X prime, incorporated all elements of the nascent Cell.
 So did the powerfully stoic Undertaker, who bounced HBK around the cage like a pinball and sent him off the side of the Cell through a ringside table.
-With its combination of creativity and brutality, the initial Hell in a Cell Match not only set the bar almost insurmountably high, but it also introduced one of the mightiest Superstars in history with the debut of Kane, who Tombstoned The Deadman and paved the way to victory for HBK. — JOHN CLAPP
+The match not only set the bar almost insurmountably high for its successors, it also introduced one of the mightiest Superstars in history with the debut of Kane, who Tombstoned The Deadman and paved the way to victory for HBK. — JOHN CLAPP

 Cactus Jack vs. Triple H — No Way Out 2000